nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A side-channel vulnerability in Intel processors that enables local attackers to infer data via a microarchitectural data sampling (MDS) attack, specifically targeting the Store Buffer.
+A flaw in Intel processors that enables local attackers to infer data from the L1 cache, known as L1D Eviction Sampling (L1DES).

 ---